openstack-archive/puppet-pacemaker/README.md

 # Pacemaker module for puppet

-This module manages pacemaker on Linux distros with the ccs tool.
+This module manages pacemaker on Linux distros with the pcs tool.

+## License
+Apache 2.0

+## Support & Contact
+Please log tickets and issues at https://github.com/radez/puppet-pacemaker

 ## Description